IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-gharris-opsawg-pcap.md

 The Registry has three sections according to {{RFC8126}}:

 * values from 0 to 32767 are marked as Specification Required.

-*   except that values 147 to 162 are reserved for Private Use

 * values from 32768 to 65000 are marked as First-Come First-Served.
 * values from 65000 to 65535 are marked as Private Use.

 The Registry has four columns: the symbolic name (LINKTYPE_something), the integer value,